-Welcome to the Schwab Lab home page!
+Welcome to the Schwab-Lab home page!

 Background

-The central nervous system (CNS) and the immune system are integrated supersystems that regulate physiological homeostasis.
-Although the CNS is normally immune privileged, upon injury, the immune system enters the CNS to clear debris and stimulate repair.
-Unfortunately, once the homeostasis is disrupted between these two systems, they can have detrimental effects on each other.
-Most research studying the immune system after SCI has focused on understanding the function of leukocytes at the site of injury.
-However, injury to the spinal cord also disrupts the CNS control over the immune system and endocrine organs.
-This disruption of the sympathetic nervous system leads to a condition known as spinal cord injury-induced immune depression syndrome (SCI-IDS) (Riegger et al., 2003, 2007, 2009).
 This means that immune suppression after SCI is partly “neurogenic” (originating from the nervous system).
 Neurogenic SCI-IDS is functionally relevant and propagates the susceptibility of infection in a lesion level dependent manner.
-Among paraparetic animals the bacterial load in the lung increases with lesion level height using a controlled model of experimental pneumonia (Brommer et al., 2016).
-A maladaptive neuroendocrine reflex has been identified as a major neurogenic cause which occurs in a lesion level dependent manner and results in elevated susceptibility for infections (pneumonia) (Prüss et al., 2017) Non-neurogenic mechanisms of immunosuppression also exist, including “systemic immune response syndrome” (SIRS) and “compensatory anti-inflammatory response syndrome” (CARS), which are triggered by injury, partly induced by the rapid apoptotic cell death in primary and secondary lymphoid organs.
-Together, both SCI-IDS and SIRS/CARS make the patient highly susceptible to infections, which are the leading cause of death after acute SCI and have also been shown to reduce neurological and functional recovery (Failli et al., 2012, Kopp et al., 2017).
+Consequently, among paraparetic animals the bacterial load in the lung increases with lesion level height using a controlled model of experimental pneumonia (Brommer et al., 2016).
+A maladaptive neuroendocrine reflex has been identified as a major underlying neurogenic trigger which occurs in a lesion level dependent manner and results in elevated susceptibility for infections (pneumonia) (Prüss et al., 2017).
+The acquired a secondary, neurogenic immune deficiency syndrome is characterized by impaired cellular- (monocyte and lymphocytes) and humoral immunity (relative hypogammaglobulinaemia especially during the early phase) mirroring a combined cellular & humoral immune deficiency.
+Non-neurogenic mechanisms of immunosuppression also exist, including “systemic immune response syndrome” (SIRS) and “compensatory anti-inflammatory response syndrome” (CARS), which are general injury-induced.
+Together, both SCI-IDS and SIRS/CARS render the patient highly susceptible to infections, which are i) the leading cause of death after acute SCI ii) impair the metabolism at the SCI lesion site (Gallagher et al., 2018, Visagan et al., 2023) and iii) reduce neurological and functional recovery (Failli et al., 2012, Kopp et al., 2017) (Figure 1).

 1. Spinal Cord Injury-induced Immune Depression Syndrome (SCI-IDS)